apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ### Beam pipeline code

 The application first reads text messages from an input Kafka topic.
-Next, it extracts words by splitting the messages (*ReadWordsFromKafka*).
-Then, the elements (words) are added to a fixed time window of 5 seconds, and their average length is calculated (*CalculateAvgWordLen*).
-Finally, we include the window start and end timestamps, and send the updated element to an output Kafka topic (*WriteWordLenToKafka*).
+Next, it extracts words by splitting the messages (`ReadWordsFromKafka`).
+Then, the elements (words) are added to a fixed time window of 5 seconds, and their average length is calculated (`CalculateAvgWordLen`).
+Finally, we include the window start and end timestamps, and send the updated element to an output Kafka topic (`WriteWordLenToKafka`).

-We create a custom *Java IO Expansion Service* (`get_expansion_service`) and add it to the *ReadFromKafka* and *WriteToKafka* transforms of the *Kafka Connector I/O*.
-Although the *Kafka I/O* provides a function to create that service, it did not work for me (or I do not understand how to make use of it yet).
+We create a custom *Java IO Expansion Service* (`get_expansion_service`) and add it to the `ReadFromKafka` and `WriteToKafka` transforms of the Kafka Connector I/O. Although the Kafka I/O provides a function to create that service, it did not work for me (or I do not understand how to make use of it yet).
 Instead, I created a custom service, as illustrated in [Building Big Data Pipelines with Apache Beam by Jan Lukavský](https://www.packtpub.com/product/building-big-data-pipelines-with-apache-beam/9781800564930).
-The expansion service Jar file (*beam-sdks-java-io-expansion-service.jar*) must exist in the Kubernetes [*job*](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that executes the pipeline, while the Java SDK (*/opt/apache/beam/boot*) must exist in the runner worker.
+The expansion service Jar file (`beam-sdks-java-io-expansion-service.jar`) must exist in the Kubernetes [*job*](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that executes the pipeline, while the Java SDK (`/opt/apache/beam/boot`) must exist in the runner worker.

 {{< highlight py >}}
 # beam/word_len/word_len.py